 - Securing tools and horse tack

 As a result there are some crime prevention tips particularly relevant to rural life that are worth bearing in mind.

 Neighbourhood Watch Scotland recognise that crime and other threats to safety and security can take many forms.
-To get practical tips on how to keep you, your family and your community safe you can download our safer communities booklet - Click here.
+To get practical tips on how to keep you, your family and your community safe you can download our Safer Neighbourhoods Stronger Communities booklet - Click here.